Cloud Identity Agreement

 - Survival.
 The following sections will survive expiration or termination of this Agreement: Section 4 (Payment), Section 6 (Confidential Information), Section 7.1(Intellectual Property Rights), Section 11.6 (Effects of Termination), Section 12 (Indemnity), Section 13 (Limitation of Liability), Section 15 (Miscellaneous) and Section 16 (Definitions).
 The Data Processing Amendment (if applicable) will survive expiry or termination of this Agreement as set out in the Data Processing Amendment.

 - Entire Agreement.
 This Agreement, which includes the Order Form(s), Data Processing Amendment (if applicable), URL Terms and all documents incorporated herein, sets out all terms agreed between the parties and supersedes all other agreements between the parties relating to its subject matter.
 In entering into this Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly set out in this Agreement.
+If Customer subsequently enters into a separate agreement under which Google or a Google Affiliate agrees to provide the Services, then that subsequent agreement will supersede this Agreement with respect to the Services.

 - Interpretation of Conflicting Terms.
 If there is a conflict between the documents that make up this Agreement, the documents will control in the following order: the Data Processing Amendment (if applicable); the Order Form; the remainder of this Agreement, excluding the terms located at any URL; and the terms of this Agreement that are located at any URL.